camroll Personal AI Agent for Camera Roll VQA · paper, code, dataset, demo

 research project · 2026

-Personal Camera Roll
+for Camera Roll VQA

 if an AI could see your whole camera roll, what would you ask?